gryphonshafer/Quizzing-Rule-Book/content/governance/not_bylaws.md

 ## Budget Guidelines

 - International quiz meet registration fees are intended to cover the costs of the meet including venue development and administrative support.
-If the international quiz meet is held in a “low cost” location, registration fees may generate a modest surplus which is to be used to offset “high cost” venues in future years.
+If the international quiz meet is held in a "low cost" location, registration fees may generate a modest surplus which is to be used to offset "high cost" venues in future years.

 - Additional funds are necessary for the CQLT to fulfill its proposed responsibilities.
 In addition to C&MA start up grants, additional annual sources of income must be identified.
 Any yearly surplus in CQLT funds will be carried forward to use for quizzing development in future years.